The Cooperative Difference

 Because capital credits have no cash value until the Board of Directors calls for the retirement of a previous year’s allocated capital credits, they can’t be used to pay your current bill.
 Your electric bill is due now, but you may not be entitled to receive your capital credits for many years.

 Your capital credits remain on the books in your name and account number until they are retired.
 Because payments are made years after capital credits have been allocated, you should be sure that we always have your current mailing address.
 We may retire capital credits, outside the normal schedule for retirements, when the Co-op receives proper notification that a member or former member is deceased.
-Contact a customer service representative at 1-800-234-1960 to update your address.
+Contact a member service representative at 1-877-511-8062 to update your address.